 There are 2 steps:

-Before you're able to create the waterfall on a workbook, you'll need to add 6 Account dimensions to Cube:
+Before you're able to create the waterfall on a workbook, you'll need to add 6 Account dimension members to Cube:

 - ARR, BOM